LajosPolya/aws-cdk-templates/README.md

 One of the major benefits of deploying AWS infrastructure using AWS CDK is that the infrastructure can be deployed and destroyed programmatically and each deployment is exactly the same as the one before it.
 This allows for quick and easy cleanup as well as rapid prototyping.

 These deployment examples are meant to be used as an opportunity to learn about AWS infrastructure and should not be used in a production environment.

+Deploying some of these CDK stacks will cost you money!
+To reduce cost, always destroy the deployment when you're no longer using it!